Bishops in the Catholic Church: Latin Church

 The everyday dress of Latin Church bishops may consist of a black (or, in tropical countries, white) cassock with amaranth trim and purple fascia, along with a pectoral cross and episcopal ring.
 The 1969 Instruction on the dress of prelates stated that the dress for ordinary use may instead be a simple cassock without coloured trim.
 Since 1969, a black suit and clerical shirt, already customary in English-speaking countries, has become very common also in countries where previously it was unknown.

-A Latin Church bishop's choir dress, which is worn when attending but not celebrating liturgical functions, consists of the purple cassock with amaranth trim, rochet, purple zuchetto, purple biretta with a tuft, and pectoral cross.
+A Latin Church bishop's choir dress, which is worn when attending but not celebrating liturgical functions, consists of the purple cassock with amaranth trim, rochet, purple zucchetto, purple biretta with a tuft, and pectoral cross.
 The cappa magna may be worn, but only within the bishop's own diocese and on especially solemn occasions.

-The mitre, zuchetto, and stole are generally worn by bishops when presiding over liturgical functions.
+The mitre, zucchetto, and stole are generally worn by bishops when presiding over liturgical functions.
 For liturgical functions other than the Mass the bishop typically wears the cope.
 Within his own diocese and when celebrating solemnly elsewhere with the consent of the local ordinary, he also uses the crosier.
 When celebrating Mass, a bishop, like a priest, wears the chasuble.
 The Caeremoniale Episcoporum recommends, but does not impose, that in solemn celebrations a bishop should also wear a dalmatic, which can always be white, beneath the chasuble, especially when administering the sacrament of holy orders, blessing an abbot or abbess, and dedicating a church or an altar.
 The Caeremoniale Episcoporum no longer makes mention of pontifical gloves, pontifical sandals, liturgical stockings (also known as buskins), the maniple, or the accoutrements that it once prescribed for the bishop's horse.